WandoCode/plugin-table-oc/README.md

 ## Description

-This plugin allows you to quickliy setup a react component to displays datas as a table.
+This plugin allows you to quickly setup a react component to displays datas as a table.

 This table is customisable: